wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 To do that we will use `drawImage`.

-The source is the faceCanvas itself, and we want to start from the top left corner so we pass `face.x` and `face.y`.
+The source is the `faceCanvas` itself, and we want to start from the top left corner so we pass `face.x` and `face.y`.

 For how wide and how high we want to go, it's no longer the width of the face, it's the width of the tiny one, so we can pass `SIZE` for both width and height.

-Next we have our drawing args.
-Where should we start drawing the x and the y? `face.x` and `face.y`.
+Next we have our drawing arguments.

+Where should we start drawing the x and the y?
+`face.x` and `face.y`.

 And then for how wide and high should we do it, we want `face.width` and `face.height`.

 ```js
 // draw the small face back on, but scaled up